 Another option is to set your salary at a fair market rate for the work that you are actually doing.
 This may sound difficult to calculate but you can often get an idea by looking at other similar businesses and/or job roles and finding out how much they get paid.
 Often recruiters and job sites can be a good source of this kind of information, as can local networking, however make sure that you approach the subject tactfully.

-We will elaborate on this point further a little later on, but once you have found a figure that you are happy with as your salary, it might be worth looking at the tax ramifications of paying yourself this.
-For example paying yourself a high salary may mean that you are losing vital money through the PAYE tax scheme which could otherwise have been reinvested into the business or be in your pocket.
+We will elaborate on this point further a little later on, but once you have found a figure that you are happy with as your salary, it might be worth looking at the tax implications of paying yourself this amount.
+For example paying yourself a high salary may mean that you are also paying out a large amount of money through the PAYE tax scheme which could otherwise have been reinvested into the business.

 Should You Pay Yourself At All?

-However there are some times when it may be wise not to pay yourself.
-For example if the business isn’t doing too well and you are going to struggle to pay any employees, or settle any accounts with creditors, then talking a salary for yourself above these things could look bad for future investors and cause some serious ill will.
+However, there are some times when it may be wise not to pay yourself.
+For example if the business isn’t doing too well and you are going to struggle to pay any employees, or settle any accounts with creditors, then talking a salary for yourself above these things may be frowned upon.